Abbas1Hussein/adp_desktop/README.md

 ![logo](https://i.imgur.com/DuBox8f.jpg)

 ## Usage
-To create adaptive desktop apps that work on both Windows and macOS platforms with the adp_desktop package, you need to follow these steps:
+First, you need to initialize the DefaultsPlatformManager.
+Here's how you can do it:

 ```dart
 import 'package:adp_desktop/adp_desktop.dart';